gabriel-garcez/CashierSystem/README.md

 About:
 Simple cashier function that adds products to a cart and displays the total price.

-The Products are:
+The Products and prices are:

-- Green Tea 3.11
+- Green Tea: 3.11
-- Strawberries 5.00
+- Strawberries: 5.00
-- Coffee 11.23
+- Coffee: 11.23

 Special Rules
 - FreeRule: Buy one get one free